MATH 302, Discrete Mathematics

 The Proof-Test will be assigned during the 9th week (March

-The final test will be given during the final week:
+The final test will be given during the final week at Blocker 164 (the usual lecture room):

 The final is a two-hour exam covering materials taught from the 7th week to the end of the semester.
 Each student is allowed to bring up to 4 sheets (8.5in * 11 in) of notes to the test.
 One can not share the note with others during the test.

-Review for the final test (posted on April 19).
+Review for the final test (to be posted).

-Any request for re-grading of a test must be done within one week of the day on which it was returned to you.
+Any request for re-grading of a test or a quiz must be done within one week of the day on which it was returned to you.
 You can not make any change on the problems that need to be re-graded.

-Any inquire of not-returned homowork or test (except the last one) must be done within one week of the day on which the homework set or test is handed back to the class.
+Any inquire of not-returned quiz or test (except the last one) must be done within one week of the day on which the quiz or test is handed back to the class.

 What's wrong with these proofs? --Lecture March 22.

-In each assignment, there are 5 definitions and 10 specified problems.
-You must do all these 15 problems.
+In each assignment, there are 5 definitions you need to know, and 10 specified problems.
+You should know the definitions and do at least these 10 problems.
 There is also a list of suggested practice problems.
-You don’t need to hand in the practice problems.
+You don’t need to write down the practice problems in your solution.

 MAKE-UP POLICY: Make-ups for missed quizzes and exams will only be allowed for a university approved excuse in writing.
 Wherever possible, students should inform the instructor before an exam or quiz is missed.
 Consistent with University Student Rules , students are required to notify an instructor by the end of the next working day after missing an exam or quiz.
 Otherwise, they forfeit their rights to a make-up.